cashubtc/nuts/XX.md

 This text is followed by an ASCII art diagram, showing all the fees and the two-stage exit process.

+An important parameter is the `capacity`; it's the maximum balance that can be sent to Charlie in this channel.
+If the fee-rate is non-zero, then Alice is responsible for the fees, as described here:

 When the channel is closing, there are two stages, and there are fees to be paid in each of those two stages.
-In the first stage, the _funding token_ token is swapped to create the _deterministic outputs_ (defined below) for each of the two parties.
+In the first stage, the _funding token_ token is swapped to create the _commitment outputs_ for each of the two parties.
-Some of the deterministic outputs are P2PK-locked to Charlie's public key, and the remainder are of the deterministic outputs are P2PK-locked to Alice's public key.
+Some of the commitment outputs are P2PK-locked to Charlie's public key, and the remainder are of the commitment outputs are P2PK-locked to Alice's public key.

-All the proofs in the _funding token_ are in the same _active_ keyset, with fee rate `input_fee_ppk`.
-If there are `n_funding_proofs` proofs in that funding token, the fees of that first stage are `(input_fee_ppk * n_funding_proofs + 999) // 1000`,
-where `//` rounds non-integer results down to an integer.

-**We therefore define `funding_token_after_stage1_fees = total_value_of_funding_token - (input_fee_ppk * n_funding_proofs + 999) // 1000`.
-It's a constant - independent of the current distribution of the balance between Alice and Charlie**
+This first swap will cost fees.

-In the second stage of the exit, Alice and Charlie each separately swap their deterministic outputs for conventional anyone-can-spend proofs.
+In the second stage of the exit, Alice and Charlie each separately swap their commitment outputs
+- which are locked to them via 1-of-1 P2PK -
+for conventional anyone-can-spend proofs to store in their wallet.
-This also requires paying fees.
-These deterministic outputs are also in the same keyset as the funding token.
+This second swap also requires paying fees.

+All of the P2PK outputs discussed above, those in the _funding token_ and in the _commitment outputs_, are in the same keyset and therefore a single feerate `input_fee_ppk` applies to all.

-The method for constructing the deterministic outputs is described in more detail later in this document.
+The method for constructing the _secrets_ and _blinding factors_ for all those P2PK
-For now, we focus on the fees.
-Consider a function `deterministic_value_after_fees(x)` which constructs the deterministic outputs with _nominal_ value `x` and then substracts the fees that would result from swapping those deterministic outputs.
+outputs is deterministic; the details and motivation are given below.
+With this determinism, there is a function `deterministic_value_after_fees(x)` which computes the 'post-swap' value of proofs where the proofs are deterministically constructed to have total nominal value `x`.
-Where `num_deterministic_outputs(x)` is the number of outputs needed,
+Where `num_deterministic_proofs(x)` is the number of outputs required by this deterministic algorithm, we can implement `deterministic_value_after_fees(x)` as

 ```
 deterministic_value_after_fees(x)